Difficult Bible Quiz about the Bible Persons.

 -

-This Bible character was renowned for playing the lyre.
+This Bible character gained fame for his skill in playing the lyre.

 a.
 Cleopatra.